The Information Content of Projected Galaxy Fields: Results

 For obtaining the corresponding measure from the standard analysis we follow the procedure put forward in \cite{RimesHamilton2005, LeePen2008} and \cite{ Neyrincketal2011} and estimate the cumulative information content in the projected power spectra of the untransformed field $P$ about the shot noise subtracted spectra $P^{-s}$,

 where $P^s$ denotes the power spectrum induced by the shot noise, $r$ stands for the normalised correlation matrix of $P^{-s}$ and the sum runs over all index pairs for which $k_{i}, k_j<k$.
 For a truly Gaussian field with negligible shot noise, the cumulative information is simply the number of 2d Fourier modes available.
 To minimize the noise when estimating $r$ and therefore get a stable inverse, we obtain this quantity from $2000$ Quijote simulations.
 Those were run on the standard resolution, i.e. using $512^3$ dark matter particles and we construct the slabs and tracer counts as described in \Sect{sec:Model}.
-We include the Hartlap factor \citep{Hartlapetal2007} in the computation of the inverse correlation matrix to render it sufficiently unbiased.
+We include the Hartlap factor \citep{Hartlapetal2007} in the computation of the inverse correlation matrix to render it sufficiently unbiased\footnote{For assessing the impact of the mass resolution of the underlying $N$-body simulations we repeat the analysis described below using $3000$ nearly independent slabs of the $100$ Quijote HR simulations that were used for the Hamiltonian reconstruction.
+The results are fully consistent with the ones presented below.}.